Palladium Books: Loss of the Robotech license

-Palladium's Robotech license ended on March 31, 2018.

 Conversions

 Palladium is aggressive in preventing wide distribution of fan-made conversions of their games to other systems (such as the D20 System), and also strongly discourages converting the intellectual property of others into their system; while they cannot prevent it, doing so is not allowed in venues owned by Palladium Books.
 Palladium also routinely threatens legal action against fans who distribute conversions in other venues by issuance of cease and desist orders.
 When asked why Palladium was so much stricter in regard to conversions than other game companies, Siembieda stated that the policy had been adopted due to advice from Palladium's lawyers, to shield Palladium from liability for conversions of other parties' intellectual property.
 The sole exception to this policy is the licensing agreement held with Pinnacle Entertainment Group for conversion of the Rifts line to the Savage Worlds system.

 Game lines

 The Rifter is a magazine published for all lines.